← Soundcheck Insights

 • No SOC 2 / ISO 27001 attestationof our own.
 Clerk, Vercel, Neon, and Anthropic are SOC 2; the platform on top isn’t certified.
 On the roadmap; not signed-and-attested today.

-• No formal GDPR data-processing agreement template published yet.
+• No formal GDPR data-processing agreement templatepublished yet.
 The platform is built for EU agencies among others, and Trial Terms §3.4 materially reduces the GDPR surface; a published DPA template is a near-term to-do.
+The Anthropic DPA + Standard Contractual Clauses are in force via Anthropic’s Commercial Terms of Service (auto-incorporated per Anthropic’s March 2026 policy).

 Reporting a security issue